Table of Contents

 Because this program aims to bring in learners from different backgrounds, we want to give students as much time as possible to prepare to come to MIT’s campus in Cambridge, Massachusetts.
 This will allow individuals to secure funding, acquire visas, and make all necessary preparations.

-What grades do I need to get in order to be selected for the blended Master’s?
+What grades do I need to get in the MicroMasters courses in order to be selected for the DEDP Master’s?

 Will I be disadvantaged if I do not have a strong educational background?